72 Hours In Hampi, Home Of India’s Architectural Wonders

 In a country as rich in culture as India, it can be challenging to find a place that truly stands out.
-Yet, despite the cultural diversity dotted the country’s north all the way to the south, one destination in India’s geographic centre boasts an important historic past and a remarkable tranquil present.
+Yet, despite the cultural diversity dotted the country’s north all the way to the south, one destination in India’s geographic centre boasts an important historic past and a remarkable, tranquil present.

-Once the stunning capital of the Vijayanagar Empire, Hampi is situated around seven hours travel time from Bangalore and nine to 10 from Goa.
+Once the stunning capital of the Vijayanagar Empire, Hampi is situated around seven hours from Bangalore and nine to 10 from Goa.
 With stunning 14th century temples and uniquely scattered boulders on the outer rim of the town, there’s always something to do.

 Join The Party

-Hampi knows how to put on a show, with the city’s largest taking place annually in the first week of November.
-Hampi Festival sees music, shows and fireworks over three days in celebration of the city’s cultural richness and significance.
+Hampi knows how to put on a show, with the city’s largest festival taking place annually in the first week of November.
+The Hampi Festival sees music, shows and fireworks over three days in celebration of the city’s cultural richness and significance.
 Think Holi on a smaller scale – and without the palettes of paint.